joelparkerhenderson/demo-swift-rest/README.md

 ## How to create the project

 1. Launch Xcode and create a new project.
-We call ours "Demo Swift Alamofire".
+We call ours "Demo Swift REST".

   * Need help?
 See our repo [demo_swift_hello_world](https://github.com/joelparkerhenderson/demo_swift_hello_world).